elleFlorio/elleflorio/README.md

 ### Ciao! 👋

 :it: My name is Luca Florio, and I am a Software Engineer from Italy.
-:necktie: I am Currently working at [Pleo](https://www.pleo.io/en/), where I play the role of the Data Engineer.
+:necktie: I am Currently working remotely at [Pleo](https://www.pleo.io/en/), where I play the role of the Data Engineer.
 :mortar_board: I hold a PhD in Computer Science about Self-Adaptive Decentralised Systems.
 :books: I like to tinker with Distributed Systems, and I :heart: functional programming.
 :nerd_face: Right now I'm learning a bit of ML.